Hiroshi Hara (architect)

-Education
+Life and career

-Hiroshi Hara graduated from the University of Tokyo with a BA in 1959, and subsequently earned an MA in 1961 and a PhD in 1964, also from the University of Tokyo.
-He became an associate professor in the Faculty of Architecture at Tokyo University in 1964 and an associate professor at the Institute of Industrial Science at the University of Tokyo in 1969.
+Hiroshi Hara was born on 9 September 1936.
+He graduated from the University of Tokyo with a BA in 1959, and subsequently earned an MA in 1961 and a PhD in 1964, also from the University of Tokyo.
+He became an associate professor in the Faculty of Architecture at the University of Tokyo in 1964 and an associate professor at the Institute of Industrial Science at the University of Tokyo in 1969.
 He attended Harvard University's Summer Seminar in 1968.
-He collaborates with Atelier Φ for design practices from 1970.
+He collaborated with Atelier Φ for design practices from 1970.
 In 1982, Hara became professor at the Institute of Industrial Science at the University of Tokyo, and in 1997, professor emeritus at the University of Tokyo.
 He changed the designation to "Hiroshi Hara + Atelier Φ" from 1999.

+Hara died on 3 January 2025, at the age of 88.

 Publications

-Hiroshi Hara is not only known as an architect but also as an author of theoretical essays on architecture and cities, amongst others the essay "Discrete City".
+Hara is not only known as an architect but also as an author of theoretical essays on architecture and cities, amongst others the essay "Discrete City".